AQLT/rjd3filters_old/README.md

 # rjdfilters

-rjdfilters is R package on linear filters.
-It allows to create symmetric and asymmetric moving averages with:
+rjdfilters is R package on linear filters for real-time trend-cycle estimates.
+It allows to create symmetric and asymmetric moving averages
+with:

 -   local polynomial filters, as defined by Proietti and Luati (2008);